olesku/eventhub/README.md

 Configuration file is specified using the ```--config``` command-line flag.
 Example config file can be found [here](./example.conf).

-All configuration options can also be set with [environment variables](https://en.wikipedia.org/wiki/Environment_variable).
+All configuration options can also be set using [environment variables](https://en.wikipedia.org/wiki/Environment_variable).
 If an option is specified in both the config file and environment variable the value from the environment will take precedence.

 |Option name                  |Description                          |Default value           |
 |-----------------------------|-------------------------------------|------------------------|